spham395/05-Python-Programming/chapter3/if-elif-else.md

 ### Lab 3C: The "Fun" House

 Create a text-based game where the user is navigating through a "Fun" House.
 Prompt the user to make a decision and using **if/elif/else** statements, give them different outcomes based on their answers.
 Begin with an introduction to your fun house and prompt the user to choose between at least three different options.
+You can use nested if/elif/else statements to make the game more complex.

 **Example:**